LeVar Burton On Guest Hosting 'Jeopardy!': 'I Was Absolutely Petrified'

 CULVER CITY, Calif.
 (CBS) — LeVar Burton is no stranger to TV, known for his roles as the longtime host of “Reading Rainbow” and Geordi La Forge on “Star Trek: The Next Generation.”
 Guest hosting “Jeopardy!” however, made him a nervous wreck.

 “Was I nervous?
 I was more than nervous,” Burton said in a newly released interview for the show.
-“I was absolutely petrified and I don’t know that that feeling ever went away.”READ MORE: Church Sign About Gender Identity Sparks Protests In Medford
+“I was absolutely petrified and I don’t know that that feeling ever went away.”READ MORE: Massachusetts Schools Ranked The Best In The Country In New Survey

 Burton openly campaigned for the job and was the subject of an internet petition from fans who wanted him to get it.
 He will guest host “Jeopardy!” from Monday, July 26 to Friday, July 30.